List of unproduced Dark Horse Comics projects: The Mask II

 Not long after the release of The Mask, an issue of Nintendo Power revealed that Jim Carrey would be returning in a sequel called The Mask II.
 The magazine held a contest where the first prize would be awarded a walk-on role in the film.
 Director Chuck Russell, who helmed the original film, expressed his interest in a Mask sequel in his 1996 Laserdisc commentary.
 He was hoping Carrey would come back as the title character, along with Amy Yasbeck, who played reporter Peggy Brandt in the original.
 In a 1995 Barbara Walters Special, Carrey revealed that he was offered $10 million to star in The Mask II, but turned it down, because his experiences on Ace Ventura: When Nature Calls convinced him that reprising a character he'd previously played offered him no challenges as an actor.
 Due to Carrey declining to reprise his role, the project never came to fruition, and the concept for the sequel was completely changed.
 The winner of the failed contest was given $5000 and other prizes, and was issued an apology in the final issue of Nintendo Power in 2012.

 In 2001, Lance Khazei was asked by New Line Cinema to write a new script for a sequel to The Mask.
 Nothing came from this version of the sequel and the film was changed into the critically despised, box-office disaster Son of the Mask.

 The Mask reboot

 In August 2014, Mike Richardson said: "We've been talking about reviving The Mask, both in film and in comics.
 We've had a couple of false starts".
-There has been no further announcements.
+There have been no further announcements other than director Sébastien Vaniček expressing interest in directing a new adaptation in 2026.